digitalscientists/rately-mock-server/README.md

 API
 ---
-### creates anonymous user
+### Create anonymous user
 method: get
 path: /api/users/anonymous

-### sign in user
+### Sign in user
 method: get
 path: /api/users/sign_in

-### recommended keywords, colors and 2 results from history for user with :id
+### Get recommended keywords, colors and 2 results from history for user with :id
 method: get
 path: /api/users/:id/recomendations
 params:
-  - page - used for results pagination; not required
+  - page - number of page.
+Used for results pagination.
+Not required

-### recent products from history of user with :id
+### Get recent products from history of user with :id
 method: get
 path: /api/users/:id/products/recent
 params:
-  - page - used for results pagination; not required
+  - page - number of page.
+Used for results pagination.
+Not required

-### search products in history of user with :id
+### Search products in history of user with :id
 method: get
 path: /api/users/:id/products/search
 params:
-  - page - used for results pagination; not required
+  - page - number of page.
+Used for results pagination.
+Not required

-### add product to history of user with :id
+### Add product to history of user with :id
 method: post
 path: /api/users/:id/products

-### delete product from history of user with :id
+### Delete product from history of user with :id
 method: delete
 path: /api/users/:id/products

-### search products among all
+### Search products among all
 method: get
 path: /api/products/search
 params:
-  - page - used for results pagination; not required
+  - page - number of page.
+Used for results pagination.
+Not required

 Specfiying responses
 -------------------